Elevator Pitch

 Solution:

-I rewrote the card effects to remove instant-loss mechanics and make the game feel more balanced.
-For example, I changed the Leviathan card so it no longer ends the game automatically.
-Now, players must win a dice-roll battle against the Leviathan to survive.
+For example, I redesigned the Leviathan card so it no longer ends the game automatically.
+Now, players must win a dice-roll battle to survive.
 This gives the player a chance to interact with the card and try to beat the odds instead of losing immediately to bad luck.
+Additionally, cards with harsh effects like this will no longer appear in the first round (Black Deck).
+They are now introduced during the second round (Red Deck) to ensure the early game remains accessible.

 Before